-Filtering enables to you to select specific submissions from your dataset that match one or more criteria that you specify.
-By default, no filters are applied and all submissions are returned.
-Any filters you choose to specify apply across the Overview, Grid, Export, Map and Chart outputs displayed below the filter bar.
+Filtering enables you to select submissions from your dataset that match your specified criteria.
+By default, all complete submissions are returned.
+Any filters you choose apply across the Grid, Export, Map and Chart outputs and are displayed below the filter bar.
 You can also save filters by creating a published report.

 These are the several types of filters available:

-- Date range: filter submissions received or captured between specific dates
+- Date range filter: filter submissions received or captured between specific dates

-- Fieldworker: filter submissions captured by particular fieldworkers
+- Data collector filter: filter submissions captured by particular data collectors

-- Language: filter submissions captured in a particular language
+- Language filter: filter submissions captured in a particular language

-- Field responses: filter submissions where fields match the criteria you specify
+- Field response filter: filter submissions where fields match a specific response criteria

 Date range filter

-- When filtering by date, you have the option to filter either on the dates that submissions were received by the console, or on the dates that the submissions were captured by the fieldworker.
+- When filtering by date, you have the option to filter either on the dates that submissions were received by the console, or on the dates that the submissions were captured.

-- The captured date is the start date of the submission as recorded by the handset.
-This is dependent on the date and time of the handset and will be inaccurate if the date and time on the handset is inaccurate.
+- The captured date is the start date of the submission as recorded by the device.
+This is dependent on the date and time of the device and will be inaccurate if the date and time on the device is inaccurate.

 - The date that you select will be displayed in YYYY/MM/DD format (year/month/day).